liupeirong/ManufacturingSamples/docs/how_to_calc_OEE.md

 | f04        | electrical problem |
 | f05        | over heat          |

-### Production Line Measurement Timeseries
+### Production Timeseries Data

-This file represents performance and quality data collected from the production lines.
+This file represents performance and quality data collected from the production lines. `Line_Name` and `Timestamp` combined form the unique key.

-- `Timestamp`: UTC timestamp, microsecond precision.
+- `Timestamp`: UTC timestamp.
+In this sample, we assume data comes in per second, although at microsecond precision.
 - `Set_Point_Speed`: Target speed of the production line.
-For example, 100 means 100 parts per time unit.
+For example, 100 means 100 parts per second.
 - `Actual_Speed`: Actual speed of the production line.
-If actual speed is below certain threshold, then the production line is considered "down", which is used to compute the _availability_ component of OEE.
-Also the actual speed as a percentage of the set point is used to calculate the _performance_ component of OEE.
+If actual speed is below certain threshold, for example, 80%, then the production line is considered "down".
+This is used to compute the _availability_ component of OEE.
+Also, the actual speed as a percentage of the set point is used to calculate the _performance_ component of OEE.
 - `Line_Pass_Fail`: Number of parts produced at the timestamp that are considered good or defect.
 This is used to calculate the _quality_ component of OEE.
-- `Machine{X}_Pass_Fail`: Number of parts passing through individual machines on the production line that are considered good or defect.
+- `Machine{X}_Pass_Fail`: Number of parts passing through individual machines on a production line that are considered good or defect.
 Defects from individual machines contribute to the overall defects on a production line.
-However, each defect reported by a Machine doesn't necessarily lead to a defect on the line.
+However, each defect reported by a machine doesn't necessarily lead to a defect on the line.

 | Line_Name | Timestamp               | Set_Point_Speed | Actual_Speed | Line_Pass_Fail | Machine1_Pass_Fail | Machine2_Pass_Fail | Machine3_Pass_Fail |
 | :-------- | :---------------------- | :-------------- | :----------- | :------------- | :----------------- | :----------------- | :----------------- |